HisenZhang/WRPI-auto/doc/manual/programming.md

 2. View: TUI (optional, may run in headless mode)
 3. Controller: Station manager

-TUI displays status and forwards key binds input from user, then the command applies via station manager, and finally results in audio play control.
+TUI displays status and forwards key binds input commands from user, then these commands apply via station manager, and finally results in audio play control.

 ## <a name='CoreClasses'></a>Core Classes